theFong/infoRise/README.md

 - [ ] Allow filter of certain social media or topics

 #### Rise
+- [x] Add emphasis on important articles of clothing
 - [ ] Add icons for articles of clothing
 - [ ] Move prediction logic serverside
 - [ ] Add feed back alert to ask if suggestion is too hot, cold, or just right